Su828/XRF_fast_deconvolution/README.md

 ## Citation

-If you use our code, please cite the following papers:
+If you use this code in your research, please cite the following paper:

 @article{yan2023fast,
 title={A fast automatic method for deconvoluting macro X-ray fluorescence data collected from easel paintings}, author={Yan, Su and Huang, Jun-Jie and Verinaz-Jadan, Herman and Daly, Nathan and Higgitt, Catherine and Dragotti, Pier Luigi}, journal={IEEE Transactions on Computational Imaging}, volume={9}, pages={649--664}, year={2023}, publisher={IEEE}
 }

 @article{yan2021prony,